-The 2024 Final Rule is unworkable.
-Below, we have shared our concerns with some of the Rules' key provisions because they are inconsistent with the MHPAEA statute and create unsound, unworkable, and burdensome policies that make it challenging for health plans and employers to operate effectively in the health care sector.
-These provisions divert funding, time, and resources away from helping patients with MH and SUD conditions and create new, onerous administrative requirements.
-We welcome further conversations with the DOJ to improve mental health parity compliance.
+In light of the announcement that the Trump Administration signaled through court documents that it plans to rework the rule, we want to reiterate our concerns with the top five provisions listed below because they are inconsistent with the MHPAEA statute and/or create unsound, unworkable, and burdensome policies.
+In addition, these provisions divert funding, time, and resources away from helping patients with MH and SUD conditions and create new, onerous administrative requirements.
+We welcome further conversations with the Trump administration to improve mental health parity compliance.

-1) Meaningful Benefits, 26 C.F.R. § 54.9812-1(c)(2)(ii)(A) (Treasury); 29 C.F.R. § 2590.712(c)(2)(ii)(A) (DOL); 45 C.F.R. § 146.136(c)(2)(ii)(A) (HHS)
+1. Meaningful Benefits, 26 C.F.R. § 54.9812-1(c)(2)(ii)(A) (Treasury); 29 C.F.R. § 2590.712(c)(2)(ii)(A) (DOL); 45 C.F.R. § 146.136(c)(2)(ii)(A) (HHS)

-We urge the administration to withdraw the regulatory requirements for plans to cover meaningful benefits for every covered MH/SUD condition in every classification, as it conflicts with the MHPAEA statute and creates an unduly burdensome policy.
+We urge the Departments to withdraw the regulatory requirements for plans to cover meaningful benefits for every covered MH/SUD condition in every classification to avoid the direct conflict of this requirement with the MHPAEA statute.

 The Final Rule creates a "Meaningful Benefits" provision that exceeds the Department's statutory authority because it effectively imposes a benefit mandate that the Departments lack the authority to impose.
-The Final Rule mandates that if health plans cover an MH/SUD condition in a benefit classification (e.g., inpatient, outpatient, pharmacy), they must provide "meaningful benefits" for that condition in all classifications in which M/S benefits are provided.1 The Rule defines "meaningful benefits" as generally recognized, independently formulated standards for current medical practice.
+The Final Rule mandates that health plans cover an MH/SUD condition in a benefit classification (e.g., inpatient, outpatient, pharmacy) and must provide "meaningful benefits" for that condition in all classifications in which M/S benefits are provided.1The Rule defines "meaningful benefits" as generally recognized, independently formulated standards for current medical practice.
 It also stipulates that such coverage must be "meaningful" and defines "meaningful" to mean that coverage must include at least one "core" or "primary" treatment for the condition in each classification.
 Id.

 The Rule is inconsistent with MHPAEA's statutory intent to establish a methodology for comparing M/S benefits to MH benefits and instead mandates access.
 The statute clearly states, "nothing in this section shall be construed ... as requiring a group health plan ... to provide any [MH] or [SUD] benefit.
 The MHPAEA 2013 regulations clearly state that the Departments "did not intend to impose a benefit mandate through the parity requirements."
-2
+The meaningful benefits provision violates the Administrative Procedures Act (APA) as it is a significant course reversal-incorrectly insisting that the MHPAEA Rule is "not intended to mandate coverage of any particular benefits," 89 Fed.
+Reg. at 77,635.